Policy Regarding Full or Partial Waiver of Fees for OCBA sponsored Continuing Legal Education (CLE) Programs

 Income above $30,000

-In addition, we give newly admitted attorneys their first year of membership in the OCBA free of charge, and we also have a dues waiver program which permits an attorney experiencing financial hardship to request a waiver or reduction in the OCBA annual dues.
+In addition, we give law school students free membership in the OCBA, newly admitted attorneys their first year of membership at a nominal fee of $20.00, and we also have a dues waiver program which permits an attorney experiencing financial hardship to request a waiver or reduction in the annual dues.